-For a multitude of possible reasons, shareholders or directors of a business may be considering to split their business up.
+For a multitude of possible reasons, shareholders or directors of a business may be considering to split their business up in the form of a demerger.

 Whether the overall vision of the business has shifted, future direction of individual components has diverged, or there are other strategic or operational reasons, ‘demergers’ are a common business restructuring solution.